Saniamos/bbdc25/README.md

 - added features (mostly from the diss/chatgpt: transactional, some behavioural, some social -> could be more, no agent based)
 - re-ran models with v01 features -> pretty good results (see above)
 - added precision optimized rf -> results are not better but have higher risk
-- realized that the fraudster percentage is more like 13% (at least in train and val) -> does lead to worse results -> probably tune at the end
+- realized that the fraudster percentage is more like 13% (at least in train and val) -> does lead to worse results -> probably tune at the end (as f1 is harmonic mean between precision and recall)
 - added features v02
-- re-ran models with v02 features -> pretty good results (see above)
+- re-ran models with v02 features -> pretty good / on par results (see above)